-When the program has written an asterisk (), it is waiting for one of the following commands:
+When the program has written an asterisk (), it is waiting

+for one of the following commands:

+(ESCAPE) : Return to Monitor

+H : Write explanation

+(CR) : Start DMA after 3 questions has been

+answered

-It can be stopped by typing \underline{B} , and then it returns to the asterisk mode.
+It can be stopped by typing B, and then it returns to the asterisk mode.
 If the test mode is not selected, you must use a special connection plug to connect REQUEST and COMPLETE.The test plug needed for SINGLE-VERIFICATION will do.